-Elevate the arm, with the hand above the elbow, to assist with drainage of lymphatic fluid
+Raise (elevate) the arm, with your hand above your elbow, to help drain lymphatic fluid

-Wear gloves when gardening or performing any activity in which there is a risk for skin puncture of the fingers and/or hands, or when using strong or harsh chemicals such as detergents or household cleaners
+Wear gloves when gardening or doing any activity where there is a risk for getting a cut on your fingers or hands.
+Also wear gloves when using strong or harsh chemicals, such as detergents or household cleaners.

-Use an electric shaver rather than a razor with a blade to shave under the arm
+Use a clean razor to shave under your arm

-Avoid any constrictive items on the affected arm, such as elastic cuffs or tight watches or other jewelry
+Avoid wearing any tight items on the affected arm.
+This includes elastic cuffs, tight watches, or other jewelry.

-Use the unaffected arm to carry heavy packages, bags, or purses
+Use your good arm or both arms to carry heavy packages, bags, or purses

-Avoid insect bites or stings by using insect repellents and/or wearing long sleeves
+Avoid insect bites or stings by using insect repellents or wearing long sleeves

 Your doctor may give you other instructions, depending on your situation.

 Before you agree to the test or the procedure make sure you know:

 The reason you are having the test or procedure